charlotte-os/developer-docs/DESIGN.md

 #### Overview: The system namespace is a heirarchical directory of entries that represent a variety of differnt things in the system.
 It is used to enumerate and interact with almost all system resources and components.

 - Implemented by the namespace service which should be a direct child of the executive service
-- Paths in the namespace are URIs with the following format `sns://addr/path`
+- Paths in the namespace are URIs with the following format `protocol://host/path`
-	- `sns`: The subnamespace to be accessessed
+	- `protocol`: The communication protocol used to access the path.
+Pretty much always kbus.
-	- `addr`: Some means of identifying the host on which to look for the given path in the given subnamespace.
+	- `host`: Some means of identifying the host on which to look for the given path in the given subnamespace.
 If omitted, localhost is assumed.
 	- `path`: The path to the object or directory being referred to.
 - The filesystem will be a subnamespace that is implemented by the OS itself via a filesystem service.
-- Processes with the appropriate permissions can create and mount their own subnamespaces into the system namespace although certain SNS names will be reserved for use exclusively by privileged OS services.
+- The namespace will be implemented directly in the kernel

 ## User Interface

-#### Overview: The system will provide two user interfaces, a text shell and a graphical UI for users to interact with.
+#### Overview: Users will interact with the system through a graphical shell

-- Text UI
-	- A rich TUI that allows users to interact with the system.
-	- The programming interface for the TUI should be richer than curses or conio and potentially allow a mouse to be used
-- Graphical UI
+- CharlotteOS will be a GUI first operating system
-	- A widget based UI modelled after the KDE Plasma Desktop but made more multitouch friendly
+	- A widget based UI modelled after the KDE Plasma Desktop
+	- Robust support for remote desktop capabilities
+	- Terminals will be implemented within the GUI framework